 On April 12, 2021, all options outstanding under the incentive share option plan and the non-qualified option plan were cancelled by the Company and Roosevelt's Share Option Plan governed all option grants for the continuing company thenceforward.
-As a result, the Company assessed the new fair value of the modified options and recorded an incremental expense.
 This plan permits a maximum of 10% of the aggregate number of issued and outstanding Common Shares of the Company to be optioned.
-The then outstanding 1,500,000 options outstanding were consolidated on a 1:4.8123 basis to 374,042 and on April 14, 2021, the Company issued 4,604,963 options to various employees and service providers and 16,784 options on August 13, 2021.
+The then outstanding 1,500,000 options were consolidated on a 1:4.8123 basis to 374,042 and on April 14, 2021, the Company issued 4,604,963 options to various employees and service providers and then issued 16,784 options on August 13, 2021.

-The following is a summary of share options for the years ended December 31, 2021 and 2020 after adjusting for the 22.3783 exchange ratio for the CDX options (see Note 5) and the 4.8123 consolidation ratio for the Roosevelt options.
+The following is a summary of share options for the years ended December 31, 2022 and 2021 after adjusting for the 22.3783 exchange ratio for the CDX options (see Note 5) and the 4.8123 consolidation ratio for the Roosevelt options.